 Just as what your former employee says on social media could come back to haunt him or her as they search for their next job, the same may be true for your ability to attract top talent.

 But it’s important to remember that just as many, if not more, of your prospective employees are researching your company on social media.
-What you say and how you conduct yourself online as a business — including how you choose to react to a recently separated employee’s social shenanigans — can stay with your company on forever.
+Trust us, maintaining a positive online reputation is possible!
+Just keep in mind that what you say and how you conduct yourself online as a business — including how you choose to react to a recently separated employee’s social shenanigans — can stay with your company on forever.